kateolmstead/unity-sdk/README.md

             if(dataDict.ContainsKey("actionType") &&
                 data["actionType"] == "openStore")
             {
-                //opens the store in our game
+                //opens the store in our app
                 Store.open();
             }
         }